My dearest So-and-so:

 Where things between us truly break down is that you seem to think of my guide dog as community property.
 You want to talk to her, pet her, feed her . . . basically if it’s a form of distraction, you totally want to do it all the time.
 What’s more is that it’s my fault when she does get distracted by you.
 You look at it as if she’s somehow tainted by my ineptness or inherently deficient because of this one moment of weakness.
 And by the nature of having to correct her for this misdeed, I’m a mean person!
 Exactly which one of us is the blind one here?

 It’s not just this lack of understanding, though.
 Basically, I feel smothered by you.
-I don’t even think I’m that interesting, but I guess it’s flattering that you think I’m just that awesome.
-Except you’re everywhere I go and are constantly aware of every single thing I do.
+I guess it’s flattering that you think I’m just that awesome, but I don’t even think I’m that interesting, Not to mention you’re everywhere I go and are constantly aware of every single thing I do.
 If I think about it too much it actually creeps me out.
 I mean, if I wanted Big Brother following me around I’d be vying for a spot on some reality TV show, don’t you think?

 Now I don’t want to sound like I’m blaming you for all the failings of our relationship.
 I’ve basically ignored your very existence and gone about my life as if you weren’t a part of it.
 In fact, it seems the more I work towards not engaging you the harder you try to get my attention.
-And honestly you can be really rude about it sometimes!
-Which hardly seems fair when I’m a bit short with you.
+If the neediness wasn’t enough to drive a wedge between us, you top it off with rudeness and outright hostility!
+Hardly seems fair when I’m a bit short with you.

 So, here’s my proposal: We cut our losses here and go our separate ways.
-To break it down further, I plan to continue going about my life in my own way and I sincerely hope you do the same.
+To break it down further, my plan is to continue doing things as I please, going about my life just as I always have and I sincerely hope you do the same.
 We’re bound to meet face-to-face, though, and so we also agree to be civil, even cordial.
 You will restrain yourself from being overly friendly with my guide dog and I’ll happily answer any questions you have about her provided I have the time.
 Oh, and you don’t stalk me.
 Sound fair?